lucprincen/lucidian-tides/Sessions/4 - A Troubled Temple.md

+## Looking for the Lady of the temple

 [[Doloris]] heads into town, towards the temple of Melora.
 She knows that it can be accessed by sea or the Undercellar.
 Figuring the nearest entrypoint would be the Blushing Mermaid, from where she can access the Undercellar, Doloris heads there.

 Entering the tavern, she sees a life sized wooden mermaid hanging above a reception desk inside, with numerous blackened and withered hands nailed to its body.
 The place is a confusing maze of interconnected floors that hide dozens of small shabby rooms.
 There’s a burly looking half-orc behind the bar.